 Try to choose a password that you can remember.
 You can also reset the password in Ubuntu if you forget it.

 You are almost done.
-It should take 10-15 minutes to complete the installation.
+It may take 10-15 minutes to complete the installation.

 If it gets stuck on the screen below, you may close the VirtualBox.

 And that’s all.
-From now onwards, just click on the installed Linux virtual machine.
+From now on, just click on the installed Linux virtual machine.
 You’ll be able to use it directly.
-The installation is a one time process only.
-You can even delete the Linux ISO that you had downloaded earlier.
+The installation is a one time only process.
+You can even delete the Linux ISO that you downloaded earlier.

-That’s all you need to do for installing Linux in VirtualBox on Windows.
-If you have any doubts or if you encounter any issues, please feel free to ask your questions in the comment box below.
+That’s all you need to do to install Linux in VirtualBox on Windows.
+If you have any doubts, or if you encounter any issues, please feel free to ask your questions in the comment box below.